PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

 }
 ```

-## 2 Suscription for Notifications
+## 2 Subscription for Notifications

 NOTICE: Who suscribes will get ONLY notifications from the server of the NEW updates.
-If you suscribe later than some updates, then you will not get those corressponding notifications.
+If you suscribe later than some updates, then you will not get those corresponding notifications.

 WARNING: If the websocket connection is broken, then the notifications will be lost.
-The suscriber needs to perform a new conection and new suscription.
+The subscriber needs to perform a new connection and new subscription.

-NOTICE: In case of doubt if a notification is lost, the suscriber can always possible to query the status of any particular execution.
+NOTICE: In case of doubt if a notification is lost, the subscriber can always possible to query the status of any particular execution.

-NOTICE: The Application has to be instrumeted with the MF-Library in order to report of the completion to the Execution Manager.
+NOTICE: The Application has to be instrumented with the MF-Library in order to report of the completion to the Execution Manager.

-The suscription in done by a websocket connection to ***ws://serveraddress:serverport/***
+The subscription in done by a websocket connection to ***ws://serveraddress:serverport/***

-and sending a message for each suscription like ***{"user":"bob@abc.com","execution_id":"AWSsuxtcSdlX_Zkd11AX"}***
+and sending a message for each subscription like ***{"user":"bob@abc.com","execution_id":"AWSsuxtcSdlX_Zkd11AX"}***
 where it is identified the user and on which execution to be notified.

-It can be performed as many suscriptions as wished on the same websocket connection.
+It can be performed as many subscriptions as wished on the same websocket connection.

 ### 2.1 The notification

-The notification is in JSON format, it is informat like the JSON file at [example_of_notification][output].
+The notification is in JSON format, it is in format like the JSON file at [example_of_notification][output].
-It is responsability of the receiver to parse the JSON data.
+It is responsibility of the receiver to parse the JSON data.

-## Running the example
+## 3 Running the example

-After you update the appropiate paths of the servers in the java file,
+After you update the appropriate paths of the servers in the java file,
 you can compile and run it with the script

 ```bash